-When you see “edocs” as a separate item on these website lists, leave it blank.
+When I see “edocs” as a separate item on these website lists, I leave it blank.
 That refers to documents emailed to you for you to print in duplicate, as opposed to them sending the documents overnight to you or the signers.
 It’s rare now for title companies to overnight documents, so you should assume you’re going to print 2 sets of anything they send you and that means edocs are already included in your fees, right?

 For example, there’s REO — that’s rental or investment property or property owned by a lender.
 Those closings can be small or large, depending on the lender and title companies.
 I treat them as a Refi in terms of fee, unless my client tells me the page count is really low (under 60 pages).